 Still haunted by his gruesome past, Tommy Jarvis - the boy who killed Jason Voorhees - wonders if somehow he is connected to brutal slayings occurring in and around the secluded halfway house where he now lives.

 Anna Rydell returns home to her sister (and best friend) Alex after a stint in a mental hospital, though her recovery is jeopardized thanks to her cruel stepmother, aloof father, and the presence of a ghost in their home.

-The small town of Tarker's Mill was a place that was very peaceful, where nothing ever happened.
-Until one night, murders begin.
-The town people believe its some maniac killer on the loose and intend to hunt the man down.
-Marty, a young handicapped boy, believes that the killer is no man at all, but a werewolf.
-After a run in with the werewolf Marty and his sister, Jane hunt all over town for the man who is the werewolf.
+The small town of Tarker's Mills was a place that was very peaceful, where nothing extraordinary ever happened until one night when murders began.
+The townspeople believe it's some maniacal killer on the loose whom they intend to hunt down.
+Marty, a young handicapped boy, believes the killer is no man at all, but a werewolf.
+After a run-in with the werewolf, Marty and his sister Jane hunt all over town for the man who is the werewolf.
 Written by

 Was this review helpful to you?